simonljohannesson/iv1201-arch-project/README.md

 * The REST API should be documented
 * Javadoc should be used to document all public definitons in the backend.

+### 2022-02-02 Maven should be used as a build tool for the backend.
+Big community, a lot documentation, often used in tutorials, team has some experience.
+Config files are verbose to a point where it is easy to understand what is going on which the team sees as a positive.
+Gradle was considered, but the energy needed to learn a new tool would be better spent on something else.

+### 2022-02-02 Backend should be monolith.
+The team wanted to create the backend using microservices but considering the added complexity, it appears that there are limited perks for the application if microservices is chosen.
+Creating the backend as a monolith is likely to take a lot less time and should be easier to maintain and understand if the requirement specification will remain somewhat static for a long time.